The Third Zone

 In an organization having a base of employees who strive to conform … go along with the stated goals, the methods of doing the job or with the majority of opinions … seems nice.
 No time wasted on major disagreements that side-track the direction and progress both desired and being made within the company.
-Yet, although convenient on one hand, creating and residing in such a culture of ‘agreement’ also has the ability to stifle achievement of the very goals that have been established.
+Yet, although convenient on one hand, creating and residing in such a culture of ‘agreement’ also has the thinking-out-of-the-boxability to stifle achievement of the very goals that have been established.
 And further, such an atmosphere is a significant contributor to individual burnout that can undermine the greatest of organizations.

 In our coaching we see this quite often.
 And it’s not limited to any particular level of employee.
 In fact, however, it appears that the higher one moves within the organization the greater the pressure to conform … to play one’s cards right … don’t make waves or rock the boat … relent to the prevalent opinion rather than stir up the pot.
 And here in lies the problem.
 Playing by these rules appears to escalate the burnout that negatively impacts both the energy and enthusiasm